 I first heard about Madewell jeans from fashion blogs a few years ago.
-I knew Madewell was owned by J.Crew and the jeans retailed for about the same price so I tried a pair of J. Crew jeans the next time I was in the store… and I really didn’t like them.
+I knew Madewell was owned by J.Crew and the jeans retailed for about the same price.
+So, the next time I was in store I tried a pair of J. Crew jeans … and I really didn’t like them.
 The pair I tried had very little stretch and I found the pockets unflattering.
-I wrote of J.Crew and Madewell denim almost entirely.
+I wrote off J.Crew and Madewell denim almost entirely.

 Fast forward a few years I was chatting with some mom friends and Madewell jeans came up again, but this time, specifically their high rise denim.
 This got my attention.
 Ever since having babies I’ve realized how much more flattering, comfortable, and functional high rise jeans are for me.

 And so, when they went on sale a few months ago, I snagged this pair of Madewell high rise skinny jeans in the color Patty.

 Second time must be the charm (or J.Crew denim is entirely different than Madewell denim and I should have never written them off in the first place).
 I can understand the cultish following this denim has acquired.
 Let me tell you about why they’re so great.

 Madewell jeans Details

 Sizing: runs to to size for their skinny jeans but I’ve found some of their other styles to run large

 What I love: Madewell Jeans Review